 - 4X at U.S. supermarkets (up to $25,000 per year, then 1x)

-- 3X on air travel purchased directly from airlines
+- 3X on flights booked directly with airlines or on amextravel.com

 - 1X on all other purchases